onepub-dev/dcli/README.md

 There are several reasons.

 1) Dart is multi-threaded
->This probably won't be an issue for you as DShell will NEVER start an Isolate and most scripts don't need to use Isolates but best pratices says that you should assume that one day you might just need to use one, so read on...
+>This probably won't be an issue for you as DShell will NEVER start an Isolate and most scripts don't need to use Isolates, but best pratices says that you should assume that one day you might just need to use one, so read on...
 >
->Dart and consequently DShell allow you to run multiple threads of execute via Isolates.
+>Dart and consequently DShell allow you to run multiple threads of execution via Isolates.
 >
 >The problem is that all of these Isolates running in your Dart process share a single common working directory (CWD or PWD).
 >